Session 8 of Homosexuality & Transgender Identity: A Bible Study

 4. Saints Sergius and Bacchus

-Explain that our final example of a gay or bi-positive saint comes not from the bible but from church history.
+Explain that our final example of a gay or bi-positive saint comes not from the Bible but from church history.
 I am sharing this one because of the fact that oftentimes I find anti-gay activists claiming that accepting gay relationships as equal to straight relationships is something crazy made up by modern liberals which would make early Christians turn over in their graves.
-They say that Christians have never accepted gay people as people who could be close to God or used by God while they were in same-sex relationships and we don’t have any right to try to change the rules of the game now.
+They say that Christians have never accepted LGBTQ+ people as people who could be close to God or used by God while they were in same-sex relationships and we don’t have any right to try to change the rules of the game now.

 Have someone read the story of Saints Sergius and Bacchus.

 Explain that here we find that a gay couple were declared saints – people who were models of faith to be emulated – in the first few centuries of the Christian church.
 Their love was considered a model for people both gay and straight to emulate.
 No one in the early church saw their relationship as an obstacle for them to be able to be counted as good Christians, as children of God, or as people God could work miracles through.